locationtech/geomesa/geomesa-tools/README.md

         -i, --instance
            Accumulo instance name
         -lat, --lat-attribute
-           name of the latitude field in the SimpleFeature if longitude is kept in the SFT spec; otherwise defines the csv field index used to create the default geometry
+           name of the latitude field in the SimpleFeature if latitude is kept in the SFT spec; otherwise defines the csv field index used to create the default geometry
         -lon, --lon-attribute